eclipse-esmf/esmf-aspect-model-editor-backend/CONVENTIONS.md

 * You should be using Objects.requireNonNull() for those sort of checks (or Guava's Preconditions if you're having more types of assertions than non-null and aim for a maximum of consistency).

-### Lombok

-We use Lombok in the ESMF Aspect Model Editor backend.
-Project Lombok is a Java library that automatically plugs into your editor and build tools.
-It removes the burden to write getter or equals methods, adds fully featured builders to a class with one annotation, automates logging variables, and much more.
-Consider using its features if you are in the need to do something like that.

 ## Documentation

 ### Source Code Documentation